Understanding the ROU Asset Journal Entry

 But what if your resulting ROU asset journal entry bloats the fair market value of the actual asset?

-Actually, it can.
-ASC 842 updated outdated guidance prohibiting asset entries from exceeding actual fair market value.
-But it’s still vital to make accurate lease measurements regarding:
+Yes.
+ASC 842 updated prior guidance that prohibited asset entries from exceeding fair market value, but accurate measurement remains essential.
+But it's still vital to make accurate lease measurements regarding:

 So, ROU asset measurements should be as close to actual fair market value as possible.